5 Things You Wouldn’t Expect Your Dentist to Know About You

 You may have told your kids that you have eyes on the back of your head as a tactic to keep kids in check.
 The same actually applies to dentists.
 Your mouth is a crystal ball into your health and lifestyle.
 Get this…in Adult and Cosmetic Dentistry, a whopping 50% of adults have developed some type of gum disease, whether it is genetic or acquired.
-This statistic is not meant to scare you but help you to realize just how much of an asset your mouth is in your life!
+This statistic is not meant to scare you but help you to realize just how important good dental health is for your life!

 5 Things Your Dentist Can Tell About You From Your Teeth